1951, Rex Ingamells’ Great South Land

 Pybus, Cassandra.
 Black Founders: ‘the unknown story of Australia‘s first Black settlers’, Sydney: UNSW Press, 2006.

 McIntyre, Stuart.
 ‘The Reds: The Communist Party of Australia From Origins to Illegality’.
-Sydney: Allen & Unwin, 1999.
+Sydney: Allen and Unwin, 1999.

 McQueen, Humphrey, ‘Rex Ingamells and the Quest for Environmental Values’ in Meanjin, v.37, no.1, April 1978, p.
 29-38